 The annual committee reports shall include (as applicable to each committee) information on:

-The committee's previous year actions and activities, including those of any subcommittees;
+The committee's previous year actions and activities, including those of any subcommittees.

-The committee's plans for the next year, vis-a-vis the committee's charge;
+The committee's plans for the next year, vis-a-vis the committee's charge.

-Specific requests for ESCOP or Section approval of committee actions or recommendations; and
+Specific requests for ESCOP or Section approval of committee actions or recommendations.

 Suggestions concerning the committee's future.
-These reports will be recorded in the ESCOP minutes.

-In order to facilitate ESCOP committee reports and requests for approval for planning activities, the following annual reporting timetable is established:

-August 1.
-ESCOP Chair-Elect requests an annual report from each committee chair.
-The reports will include:

-Activities undertaken during the year;

-Plans for the upcoming year;

-Requests for approval of special activities; and

 Committee membership changes.

-August 15.
-Committee reports are made available to ESCOP Chair-Elect for review.

-September 1.
-Committee reports are made available to Section members for the fall business meeting of the Section.
+These reports may be delivered as agenda briefs at any of the ESS, ESCOP, and/or ESCOP EC meetings and will be recorded in the meeting’s minutes.

 ESCOP Publications

-Proposals to prepare publications by ESCOP, its committees and subcommittees, or any special group representing ESCOP, should be submitted to the chair of ESCOP and be approved by ESCOP in advance of preparation.
+Proposals to prepare publications by ESCOP, its committees and subcommittees, or any special group representing ESCOP, should be submitted to the ESCOP Chair and be approved by ESCOP in advance of preparation.
 Procedures for undertaking an ESCOP publication are outlined in “Publication Procedures” on the ESCOP website.
+The ESCOP website will serve as the repository for all ESCOP publications.

 ARTICLE VIII – ASSESSMENTS AND BUDGETS